postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 ### Authenticating requests

 Some APIs require auth details you can send in Postman.
-Authentication involves verifying the identity of the client sending a request, and authorization involves verifying that the client has permission to carry out the endpoint operation.
+Authentication involves confirming the identity of the client sending a request, and authorization involves confirming that the client has permission to carry out the endpoint operation.
 Open the __Authorization__ tab to configure your access details.

 [![Request Auth](https://assets.postman.com/postman-docs/authorization-tab-v9.jpg)](https://assets.postman.com/postman-docs/authorization-tab-v9.jpg)